5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Shred the paper towels so they soak up the water.
 Then, pour the paper and water mixture through a strainer

-Use your hands to squeeze each small paper clump to ensure all water is drained, then move them to a large bowl.
-Repeat until all the paper is separated from the water.
+Squeeze each paper clump until all water is drained, then move to a large bowl.
+Repeat until all paper is separated from the water.

 Squeeze each small paper clump to ensure all water is drained

-Take the wood glue, fill the small cup halfway, and pour it directly into the bowl of squeezed-dry paper.
+Fill the small cup halfway with wood glue and pour it directly into the bowl of squeezed-dry paper.

 Take the wood glue, fill the small cup halfway